learn-co-curriculum/dsc-postgrad-project-slide-design/README.md

 ## Summary:

 Small changes can have a big impact on the profesional quality of your slide design.
 There are many resources out there to help your slides be more consistent, polished, and informative.
+[Lindsey - feel free to add here if you think i missed something]